-All we need to know is (1) the height and width of the framed opening; and, (2) the wall thickness.
-From there, we can produce a door that will fit.
+You will need to provide us with two things, the height and width of the framed opening and the wall thickness.
+With this information, we can produce a door that will fit your opening.

+Yes.
 Done properly, distressing wood adds authenticity and character.
 We have a great deal of experience in this area.
 This is very important as it must be believable.
 Random, poorly-thought-out distressing will cheapen the overall look.
-Distressing levels can range from mild wear through rustic through to extreme: the look of work made with primitive tools by pioneer craftsman.
+Distressing levels can range from mild wear to rustic to extreme.

 For exterior doors, triple pane glass is available on request.
 We normally use duel pane, low-E, argon-filled, tempered, sealed units.
 We can incorporate many standard patterned or obscure glasses into the sealed units.
 Leaded or art glass can be captured in sealed units or applied on the interior side of exterior doors to create dramatic effects.

 For our interior doors and cabinetry we provide all of the same glass options available for exterior doors.
 Patterned, obscure or art glass provide privacy while allowing natural light to flow through your home.